Music 101 Interviews

 The biggest stars.
 The best musicians.
 Local NZ talent and global chart-toppers.
 They all share their stories from the road and the studio, and the tales behind the song, with Charlotte Ryan.

-Presented by Charlotte Ryan
+Hosted by Charlotte Ryan

 Charlotte Ryan smiles wearing bright red lipstick and a Kate Sylvester T-shirt, text reads "Music 101 Interviews".
 Bright blue background.